OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 }
 ```

 The code above present the diffrent parameters to be set when generating the encrypted keys in the SecureKeyWrapper format.
-Check the following [link](https://developer.android.com/reference/android/security/keystore/WrappedKeyEntry) for more details.
+Check the Android documentation on [WrappedKeyEntry](https://developer.android.com/reference/android/security/keystore/WrappedKeyEntry) for more details.

 When defining the KeyDescription AuthorizationList, the following parameters will affect the encrypted keys security :
 - The `algorithm` parameter Specifies the cryptographic algorithm with which the key is used